Q. What if I am hand digging, do I have to call?

 Q. Will I be responsible if lines are cut that were not marked?

 A. MS law requires every person owning or operating underground utility lines or underground facilities shall, upon receiving advance notice of the commencement of excavation, in accordance with Section 77-13-7, make an investigation, and may report, through the use of the Positive response information system (PRIS) the status of the work performed, within two (2) working days from the time notice is provided in accordance with this chapter to the Mississippi 811, Inc. Although unmarked lines carry a liability: you will have to speak to the utility company directly, as MS811 does not determine liability.

 Q. Why do we have to pay for tickets we call in?

 A. An excavator is not billed for a locate request.
 Facility Owners that are members of MS811 are responsible for paying for the locate request they receive.
 If you are the excavator and own and operate underground utility lines in the area of excavation, you can request to have the locate suppressed.
-You will need to contact Miriam Grammar with MS811 to sign a suppression agreement.
+You will need to contact Joanna Henderson with MS811 to sign a suppression agreement.
 However, please note that if you contract your work out to multiple sub-contractors those crews may not know of existing projects and your lines may be cut.

 Q. What can be done when excavators call in updates on jobs that have been completed?

 A. Call us and we will help you contact your area MS811 Damage Prevention Coordinator to have him set up a meeting or speak with the contractor.
 In many cases, the work is sub-contracted and the contractor will have to be made aware of this situation to get it properly handled.

 Q. Should MS811 be called when an industrial or residential building is on fire?